gh-cli-for-education/gh-education/docs/src/practicas/egg-oop-parser.md

 Even if the JS designers would take a decision as the one we took in section  [The Dot Ambiguity: Property dot or Mantissa dot?](#the-dot-ambiguity-property-dot-or-mantissa-dot) it will not suffice: The lexer will interpret the `0.0` in `a.0.0` as a word `a` followed by floating point `0.0`!.

-This goal (the dot to work with numbers as property selector) is the reason I introduced  the `"." %NUMBER` production in the `selector´ rule:
+This goal (the dot to work with numbers as property selector) is the reason I introduced  the `"." %NUMBER` production in the `selector` rule:

 ```js{3}
 selector   ->